• image

 Physical development

 Within our pre-school we show a high level of physical activities to promote the children’s physical development and help them to become aware, of the effects of activity on their bodies and show some understanding that good practices with regard to exercise, eating, sleeping and hygiene can contribute to good health.
-Each week the children are encouraged to interact within an exercise to music activity which is taught by a fully qualified aerobic instructor, they will also be participating within outdoor play activities such as ring games, obstacle races, and mini sports and using equipment such as balls and hoops, cars and bikes, climbing frame, small trampoline and so on.
+Each week the children are encouraged to interact within an exercise to music activity.
+They will also be participating within outdoor play activities such as ring games, obstacle races, and mini sports and using equipment such as balls and hoops, cars and bikes, climbing frame, small trampoline and so on.
+We have a coach visit us to do a sports camp session once a week and also a professsional dance company to do a music and movement session weekly during term time.
+Both classes are free of charge.

 Additional fun activities